-I knew that I wanted to be an entrepreneur, and work for myself, pretty early on in my career endevours.
-The job search had left me exhausted, with little to show, and frankly I’ve never wanted one.
+I knew that I wanted to be an entrepreneur, and work for myself, almost right out of college.
+The job search had left me exhausted, with little to show, and frankly I’d never wanted to live under someone else’s thumb like that.
 Obviously, making a living and providing for yourself and your loved ones is a good thing.
 A necessary thing, actually.
-Living abundantly is usually a good thing too… so is hard work.
+Working hard is a good thing too, when you’re doing it in a healthy way for the right reasons.
+But I needed to create something of my own.
+Something that would get me out of bed in the morning; that lifted the spirit instead of crushing it.

-And while I’ve tried a number of different businesses, and found success in a few, starting up a print-on-demand t-shirt business was one of the best choices that I made.
-Maybe you’re looking for a business opportunity yourself!
-Trying to break free of an oppressive workplace that sucks away all your time.
-Trying to boost to your income to the next level.
+I’ve tried a number of different businesses, and found success in a few, but starting up a print-on-demand t-shirt business was one of the best choices that I made.
+Maybe you’re looking for a business opportunity yourself, or trying to break free of an oppressive workplace that sucks away all your time.
+O trying to boost your income to the next level.

 An apparel business of your own, using print-on-demand, is one of the best methods I could recommend.
-Here’s how I did it.
+Here’s how my wife and I launched our shirt store to $507 in sales within 10 hours of opening our webstore!

 #1: Make A Plan Before Launching